DOWNLOAD OUR FREE PRINTABLE PACKING LIST!

 Learn how to travel light and efficiently for winter travel in this video!

 It can be grey and dark in Iceland sometimes, so it is nice to have a spark of color.
 I wear lots of black/grey, and I especially loved the pops of color I brought along!
-You can add these through sweaters, coat, hats, and scarves.
+You can add these through sweaters, coats, hats, and scarves.

 Read this post on how to choose the best fabrics for travel!